 GONE FISHIN' ©

 "Ya wanna' go fishin' tonight Yorky?, said Arthur on our way home from the paddock, one evening.

-"Yeah, I'd love to Arthur but I haven't got a rod or a reel, for that matter."
+"Yeah, I'd love to Arthur but I haven't got a rod or a reel."
+I said.

 We parked the Ute in the yard and Arthur said, "Have a look in that shed over there Yorky and you'll find a large sack behind the door.
 Fetch it over here will ya, it's not very heavy."